Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

 1. Make sure that you have properly installed Azure ML Workbench by following the [installation guide](https://github.com/Azure/ViennaDocs/blob/master/Documentation/Installation.md).
 2. This tutorial assumes that you are running Azure ML Workbench on Windows 10 or MacOS with Docker engine locally installed.
 3. To run tutorial with remote docker, provision Ubuntu Data Science Virtual Machine (DSVM) by following the instructions [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-provision-vm).
 We recommend using a virtual machine with at least 8 cores and 28 Gb of memory.
 4. To run this tutorial with Spark cluster, provision HDInsight cluster by following the instructions [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-jupyter-spark-sql).
 We recommend having a cluster with at least four worker nodes and at least 28 Gb of memory in each node.
-To maximize performance of the cluster, we recommend to change the parameters spark.executor.instances, spark.executor.cores, and spark.executor.memory by following the instructions [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-resource-manager) and editing the definitions in "custom spark defaults" section.
+To maximize performance of the cluster, we recommend to change the parameters spark.executor.instances, spark.executor.cores, and spark.executor.memory by following the instructions [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-resource-manager) and editing the definitions in "custom spark defaults" section. [comment: can you specify what you used?]
 5. Create Azure storage account that is used for storing dataset.
 You can find instructions for creating storage account [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account).

 ## Tutorial Introduction

-This tutorial shows how to use Vienna to scale out tuning of hyperparameters of machine learning algorithms that implement scikit-learn API.
+This tutorial shows how to use Vienna [comment:newname] to scale out tuning of hyperparameters of machine learning algorithms that implement scikit-learn API.
 We show how to configure and use remote docker and Spark cluster as an execution backend for tuning hyperparameters.

 ## Use Case Overview